-It seems to me most likely that the main storage of semen takes place in the reservoirs, and that when these are overfull the vesicles act as safety-valves and extra containers.1 stallions) perform coitus very quickly, as does genus homo.
+It seems to me most likely that the main storage of semen takes place in the reservoirs, and that when these are over-full the vesicles act as safety-valves and extra containers.

 But the main office of the reservoirs is to secrete special ingredients which are mixed with the seminal fluid.
 The vesicular product is a tough, yellowish, and sticky substance, which can be distinguished in perfectly fresh ejaculate, in the form of tiny grains (like frog's eggs but without the core) and serves to make the consistency less fluid and more gelatinous.
 But these grains very soon dissolve and the ejaculate becomes wholly liquid.